 a) Editorial:

 This part will be written by the IHR Editor and will be a maximum of one-page highlighting the content of the edition, motivating the reader to get into the subjects content.
 This page will include a photo of the IHR Editor.
 The IHR Editor might wish to liaise with any Regional Hydrographic Commission Chairs or the Secretary-General for the purpose of including relevant messages or concepts associated to the content of the IHR.
-The Editorial shall be approved by the Secretary-General.
+The Editorial shall be approved by the Secretary-General / relevant Director.

 b) Articles: